 - Preheat oven, with the pizza stone inside, to a temp of 500 degrees

 - Remove dough from refrigerator.
 Lightly oil a bowl for the dough to rise in (keep separate if making both pizzas in one day).
 The oil will help prevent the dough from sticking to the bowl.
 Let is come up to room temperature for about an hour.
 The dough will rise a bit and become a little bit "bouncier".
 It won't change significantly in size so you'll know it's ready when you can gently push your finger in and leave a dent.

 - Spread a few tablespoons of flour or cornmeal on a clean countertop surface.

-- Once the dough rises to appx twice the size, remove it from bag and set on floured surface.
+- Once the dough is warm and risen, remove it from the bowl and set on floured surface.
 Punch it down by flattening with your hands, into roughly a circle shape.

 - Using your hands, stretch, pull, and form your dough in a clockwise motion until you have achieve an even and properly sized pizza.
 Be careful not to tear the dough here, just stretch it thin.